Rahulkr204/aspire-app/README.md

 # Aspire App - Vue 3 Implementation

-This project is a Vue 3 implementation of the Aspire banking application design, following the requirements specified in the challenge.
+This project is a Vue 3 implementation of the Aspire application design, following the requirements specified in the challenge.

 ## Features